murkl/arch-os/modules/installer/README.md

 ## Stages

-Every folder under `tasks/` is a stage and every folder in one of those is a step.
-Nothing lists them elsewhere: the folders are the list. `module.yaml` declares the stages top to bottom, and `needs:` orders the steps that share one.
+Every folder under `tasks/` is one task, flat.
+Nothing lists them elsewhere: the folders are the list.
+Which phase a task belongs to is the `stage:` in its `task.yaml`; `module.yaml` declares those stages top to bottom, and `needs:` orders the tasks that share one.

 | Stage | Description |
 | --- | --- |